mkyong/micronaut/initcode/README.md

-# Micronaut @ConfigurationBuilder
+# Micronaut Tutorials
-Source code for this article [Micronaut @ConfigurationBuilder Example](https://mkyong.com/micronaut/micronaut-configurationbuilder-example/)
+Source code for this article [How to Run Startup Code When Micronaut Starts](https://mkyong.com/micronaut/how-to-run-startup-code-when-micronaut-starts/)